xhf-F/cocoa_des_y3/README.md

 	    $(CXX) $(CXXFLAGS) -DCOBAYA_SAMPLER -shared -fPIC -o $@ $(OBJECTC) interface.cpp $(LDFLAGS)
 	    @rm *.o

-P.S.: Given that Cocoa can load multiple Cosmolike projects simultaneously, the mandatory nomenclature for the dynamical library is the prefix `cosmolike_` followed by the name of the project followed by the suffix `_interface`.
+PS Given that Cocoa can load multiple Cosmolike projects simultaneously, the mandatory nomenclature for the dynamical library is the prefix `cosmolike_` followed by the name of the project followed by the suffix `_interface`.

 ### Step 6: create a script on `/script` that teaches Cocoa how to compile the project